Internships

 George and Cleo Dunlap standing together

-In 2015 Carol Dunlap Billings ’63 and her husband Warren established the Dunlap Family Endowed Internship for Musselman Library in any area of library service.
+In 2015 Carol Dunlap Billings ’63 and her husband Warren established the Dunlap Family Endowed Internship for Musselman Library.
+Students can choose their area of interest.
 Carol had a long and diverse career as a librarian, ultimately serving as the director of the Law Library of Louisiana.
 It was her own graduate internship at the University of Pittsburgh that influenced Carol’s decision to become a librarian.
 In establishing the endowment, Carol sought to honor her parents, George and Naomi Cleo Baker Dunlap.
 For more information on the founding of this internship, please see the article, “Focus on Philanthropy” in the Spring 2016 issue of the Friends of Musselman Library Newsletter, page 17.

 Support the Dunlap Internship

-Susan '77 and Joseph '75 Internship Fund for Special Collections and the Art Gallery
+Susan '77 and Joseph '75 Biernat Internship Fund for Special Collections and the Art Gallery

-In 2021, Susan and Joseph Biernat established an endowment to provide resources for internships and meaningful high-impact learning experiences for Gettysburg College students who seek experiential opportunities related to Special Collections and the Fine Arts Gallery.
-This fund provides for student stipends and covers other expenses directly related to the internship experience.
-The Biernats conceived this as a hands-on experience for students who have an interest in public history or a career focus in archival and curatorial work.
-Activities may include research in the College Special Collections and Archives, creating exhibitions, interpreting digital collections, and gathering, analyzing and utilizing metadata.
+In 2021, Susan and Joseph Biernat established an endowment for an internship that combines work in archival and fine arts collections.
+They conceived this as a hands-on experience for students who have an interest in public history or a career focus in archival and curatorial work.
+Activities may include research in the College Special Collections and Archives, creating exhibitions, interpreting digital collections, and creating or utilizing metadata.

 Support the Biernat Internship